 opportunities in STEM-related fields to match the state’s workforce needs for a

-Northeast MA Advanced Manufacturing Collaborative, focusing on the development of a pipeline for job openings, developing training and aligning education/training curricula with employer needs, and promoting manufacturing as a career option.
+Northeast MA Advanced Manufacturing Collaborative (NAMC), focusing on the development of a pipeline for job openings, developing training and aligning education/training curricula with employer needs, and promoting manufacturing as a career option.

 The REB is also in the process of prioritizing initatives focused on the following areas: